marcovarzea/doxygen/.github/ISSUE_TEMPLATE/feature-request.md

 ## Rationale

-A rationale for why the feature should be implemented in F´.
+A rationale for why the feature should be implemented´.